bradodd/SRTE-Lab/task2/task2.md

 > Repeat this task
 > Follow the above step in the core routers xrvr-1 through xrvr-6 to confirm Segment routing assigned labels.
-The label 16000 assigned should confirm SR is working.×Dismiss this alert.
+The label 16000 assigned should confirm SR is working.

 Step 3: